We’ll use a dataset of 5 employees of a company to create a leave tracker.

 Read More: How to Create Employee Leave Record Format in Excel

-• Similarly, input some value for the months of February in sheets Feb.
+- Input some values for the months of February in sheets Feb.

-• Now, if you check the Year Summary table, you will find our formula is extracting the value from the month sheet and showing us individual employees and individual leave types.
+- If you check the Year Summary table, you will find our formula is extracting the values from the month sheets and showing us individual employees and individual leave types.

 Read More: How to Create Maternity Leave Calculator in Excel